z9er/CyberpunkTHING/modlist.md

 ## Aesthetics

+**[E3 Smart Windows](https://www.nexusmods.com/cyberpunk2077/mods/7026)** - Adds the smart window similar to the one in the 2018 E3 Demo, with interactive features and stock market integration

 **[Always First Equip](https://www.nexusmods.com/cyberpunk2077/mods/2557)** - Repeats the first equip animation when switching to a weapon after a certain amount of time, configurable as to how long that Is in different situations. **Has Mod Menu: "FIRST EQUIP"**

+**[Appearance Change Unlocker](https://www.nexusmods.com/cyberpunk2077/mods/3850)** - Allows you to save and create character presets

 **[Blade runner 2077 Better Finer Rain](https://www.nexusmods.com/cyberpunk2077/mods/2001)** - Changes the rain to look more realistic

+**[Equipment-EX](https://www.nexusmods.com/cyberpunk2077/mods/6945)** - Transmog system and outfit manager

 **[Finisher and Takedown Overhaul](https://www.nexusmods.com/cyberpunk2077/mods/6508)** - Reuses melee weapon finishers as stealth takedowns without having to grapple first. **Has mod menu: "Kvalyr Mods"**